LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 transported.
 Persistent data that is not mesh dependent should be stored in the engine state variable.

-This structure is intened for things like free ion concentrations, primary and secondary activity coefficients, surface complex free site concentration [1]_, ion exchange reference cation concentration [1]_, etc. The engine is responsible for packing and unpacking this data as
+This structure is intended for things like free ion concentrations, primary and secondary activity coefficients, surface complex free site concentration [1]_, ion exchange reference cation concentration [1]_, etc. The engine is responsible for packing and unpacking this data as